-Working with children, incl work with children of parents with mental health difficulties.
+Working with children of parents with mental health difficulties and their parents

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate sufficient knowledge, understanding and practice skills to work therapeutically with a family where a member experiences psychosis.
+The assessment strategy is designed to provide students with the opportunity to demonstrate sufficient knowledge, understanding and practice skills to work therapeutically with a family where a member experiences psychosis or bipolar disorder.

 During supervision sessions (including a formative assessment roughly way through the supervision process)